Get

 During my studies in architecture school I participated in a few workshops about perspective and figure drawing, but I wouldn’t go as far to say that I’m professionally trained — I mostly learn from trial and error and from observation.

-I committed to creating one drawing daily for two years.
-I have passed the one year mark and I have made more than 700 sketches.
-For the past six months or so, I have taken requests from people mostly via Twitter and Facebook, and I have drawn people’s pets for free almost daily since.
+I committed to creating one drawing daily for a few years.
+When I passed the one year mark I had made more than 700 sketches.
+I’ve also taken requests from people mostly via Twitter and Facebook, and I have drawn people’s pets for free almost daily.
 I started doing proper cat and dog portraits in pen and watercolor too.

 Why do you specialize in animal portraits?
 Do you paint other subjects?